42Bastian/rmac/rmac.rst

   undefined or external symbol.
 **unimplemented addressing mode**
   You tried to use 68020 "square-bracket" notation for a 68020 addressing mode.
-  MADMAC does not support 68020 addressing modes.
+  RMAC does not support 68020 addressing modes.
 **unimplemented directive**
   You have found a directive that didn't appear in the documentation.
 It doesn't work.